mohadese2m/vulnerabilities/README.md

 -Dataset: The dataset for this task is provided in the vuln_data.sql file, which contains the structured data needed for analysis and model training.

--Code: Implementation of the task.
+-Code: Implementation of the task is in the code.ipynb file.